 What is Cochrane?

-Contributors are affiliated with the organization through Cochrane groups, which are healthcare related review groups, thematic networks, groups concerned with the methodology of systematic reviews, and regional centers.
+Contributors are affiliated with the organization through Cochrane groups, which are healthcare-related review groups, thematic networks, groups concerned with the methodology of systematic reviews, and regional centers.
 There is no one place or office that is 'Cochrane'.
 Our contributors and groups are based all around the world.
 Each group is a 'mini-organization' in itself, with its own funding, website, and workload.

-Who is Cochrane for?
+What is Cochrane Sweden?